sparors/laravel-ussd/readme.md

 ## Usage

-Create your ussd states by running the command
+Create your USSD states by running the command

 ``` bash
 php artisan ussd:state Welcome